Olive oil nutritional fact

 • Improving glucose homeostasis

-Alpha-linolenic acid and linoleic acid are, among other things, indispensable for the structure of cells and fundamental for the development of the brain (Piroddi et al., 2016).
+Alpha-linolenic acid and linoleic acid are, among other things, indispensable for the structure of cells and fundamental for brain development (Piroddi et al., 2016).

 Polyphenols

-Polyphenols are among others secondary plant substances.
-Although polyphenols are not vital for humans, they can have positive effects. 🙂 They have a multitude of properties useful for the human body (Daglia et al., 2012).
+Polyphenols are, among others, secondary plant substances.
+Although polyphenols are not vital for humans, they can have positive effects. 🙂 They have many properties beneficial for the human body (Daglia et al., 2012).
 Polyphenols could have the following effects, among others:

 • Antioxidant (Officioso et al., 2016; Scoditti et al., 2014; Daglia at al., 2012; Lopez-Miranda et al., 2010)